intrepidcs/libicsneo-examples/libicsneoc-example/README.md

 Although the example program will build without successfully completing the steps above, it will exit immediately upon running due to a failure to load any library functions.

-1. Change directories to `libicsneo-examples/libicsneoc-example/` and create a build directory by running `mkdir -p build`
+1. Change directories to `libicsneo-examples/libicsneoc-example`
+2. Create a build directory by running `mkdir -p build`
-2. Enter the build directory with `cd build`
+3. Enter the build directory with `cd build`
-3. Run `cmake ..` to generate your Makefile.
+4. Run `cmake ..` to generate your Makefile.
     * Hint!
 Running `cmake -DCMAKE_BUILD_TYPE=Debug ..` will generate the proper scripts to build debug, and `cmake -DCMAKE_BUILD_TYPE=Release ..` will generate the proper scripts to build with all optimizations on.
-4. Run `make` to build the library.
+5. Run `make` to build the library.
     * Hint!
 Speed up your build by using multiple processors!
 Use `make -j#` where `#` is the number of cores/threads your system has plus one.
 For instance, on a standard 8 thread Intel i7, you might use `-j9` for an ~8x speedup.
-5. Run `./libicsneoc-example` to run the example.
+6. Run `sudo ./libicsneoc-example` to run the example.

 ## macOS